rosalindfranklininstitute/parakeet/README.md

 Checkout the [documentation](https://rosalindfranklininstitute.github.io/amplus-digital-twin/) for more information!

+## Notifications

+You can receive notifications from the [Github discussions](https://github.com/rosalindfranklininstitute/amplus-digital-twin/discussions) by clicking "watch" on this repository.

 ## Issues

 Please use the [GitHub issue tracker](https://github.com/rosalindfranklininstitute/parakeet/issues) to submit bugs or request features.